-The new Apprenticeship Levy was introduced in April 2017 and is intended to support the delivery of the Government’s three million apprenticeships by 2020.
+The Apprenticeship Levy was introduced in April 2017 and is intended to support the delivery of Government apprenticeships.
 The levy means that large employers, with a payroll in excess of £3 million per year will have to pay, at a rate of 0.5 per cent of their payroll, towards the levy.

 This levy payment can only be used to upskill existing employees or recruit and train new employees working towards an approved Apprenticeship Standard.

 Smaller companies can still take advantage of available Government funding, which may include an employer contribution (5%).

 Basically, you will be either a levy payer or a non-levy payer, either way you will want to maximise your use of the levy to provide training for your organisation.
 If you are a levy payer you will want to maximise your training to ensure you fully use your apprenticeship levy contribution.

 - Providing a full range of apprenticeship programmes.

 - Mapping your present training into funded apprenticeship frameworks to maximise the use of the levy.

 - Giving advice and support on navigating the new levy funding system and the Digital Apprenticeship Service (DAS).